List of Publications (in reverse chronological order)

 Time-varying Model for Seasonal Rainfall Prediction in Japan Based on the

-Meeting of Asia Oceania Geosciences Society (AOGS 2020) at Sono
+17th Annual Meeting of Asia Oceania Geosciences Society (AOGS 2020)

 Das

-products for the assessment of future agricultural drought propensity across
+useful are CORDEX products for the assessment of future agricultural drought

-the Indian subcontinent?, In session HS2.4.7 – Hydrological change: Regional hydrological
+propensity across the Indian subcontinent?, In session HS2.4.7, Hydrological

 transient climate and land use conditions, EGU2020-6856, European Geosciences